 “Definitely.
 We have a few little jobs that I put bids on and might need some days off for here and there, but other than that we’re available.
 We kind of kept it open, just in case you needed us.”

 “Good.”
 Dan returned his attention to Brent and Aria.
 They stood facing each other, both of them standing a little awkwardly.
 She had her hips pointed slightly forward and he slouched a bit, rubbing the back of his neck with his hand.
 She touched his arm as she spoke.
-After a bit, he pulled his cell phone from his jeans pocket and handed it to her.
+Seemingly random from where Dan sat, Brent pulled his cell phone from his jeans pocket and handed it to Aria.
 She typed quickly on the screen, handed it back, then checked her own phone and smiled softly.

 “I think he got her number,” Dan said.